trtrgfh/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digits-Recognizer

 ## Dataset
-- The dataset contains 5000 examples of 20 pixels by 20 pixels images of handwritten digits 0-9
+- The dataset contains 5000 examples of 20 pixels by 20 pixels grayscale images of handwritten digits 0-9

 ## Neural Network Reconizer
 - Two dense layers with ReLU activations